From the founder of the Holosapiens Project

 Deficiency Of Lung Energy

-In Traditional Chinese Medicine there are two causes, which lead to deficiency of Lung Qi.
+In traditional Chinese medicine there are several causes that lead to deficiency of Lung Qi.

-The first cause are destructive chronic Lung diseases, which in long run consume the energy and substance of the Lung.
+The first cause is destructive chronic Lung disease, which in long run consumes the Qi and Yin of the Lung.
 Acute diseases, which are not properly addressed, or are treated with improper methods, also lead to Lung Qi deficiency.
-In both cases the pathogenic factor is not sufficiently removed and remains in the Lung consuming its energy.
+In both cases the pathogenic factor is not sufficiently removed and remains in the Lung consuming its Qi.

 The second cause for Lung Qi deficiency is general Qi deficiency.
 General Qi deficiency is often rooted in the Spleen.

-The Spleen has the difficult and very complicated task to transform the food into food essence, Qi and blood.
+The Spleen has the difficult and very complicated task to transform our food into "food essence", Qi and blood.
 This process takes a lot of energy on its own to take place.
 Improper diet, late night eating, overwork, and overthinking consume the Qi and make the Spleen deficient.
 A deficient Spleen then cannot properly carry out its functions to transform and transport, thus cannot sufficiently nourish the remaining organs.
-Eventually the overall body energy becomes deficient.
+Eventually the overall Qi in the body becomes deficient.

 General Qi deficiency may be also rooted in the Kidney.
-In Traditional Chinese Medicine the Kidney is viewed as the “root organ”, which sends energy and nourishment to the remaining organs.
-A chronic deficiency of Kidney Qi will eventually lead to Qi deficiency in one or more other body organs.
+In traditional Chinese medicine the Kidney is viewed as the “root organ”, which sends energy and nourishment to the remaining organs.
+A chronic deficiency of Kidney Qi will eventually lead to Qi deficiency in one or more other organs.

 Grief and sadness, especially if they are chronic, can also cause the Qi of the Lung to become deficient.